Ethics & science

 The only option for me

-20 years ago, when I adopted JODY, my rottweiler, everyone told me “he’s a bad dog”, you need to take classes with an instructor.
-So I went to a training club… After 2 classes in which I saw my dog being jerked around by her collar and hung on the end of her leash, I swore I’d never do that to her again!
+Twenty years ago, when I adopted Jody, my Rottweiler, many people told me, “He’s a bad dog — you need to take classes with a trainer.”
+So I joined a training club.
+After only two sessions, during which I saw my dog being jerked by the collar and suspended at the end of the leash, I promised myself that I would never put her through that again.

 Choice & cooperation